Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

-{Furthermore, we draw the scaling behavior of anomalous Hall resistance $\rho_{xy}^A$ versus the longitudinal resistance $\rho_{xx}$ in Fig. \ref{fig4}.} The anomalous Hall resistance $\rho_{xy}^A$ is obtained from the free Hamiltonian $H_0$ (\ref{eq1}).
-We find that the nesting multi-${\bf Q}$ cycloid magnetic configuration turns the Weyl semimetal into a bad-metal regime for $\rho_{xy}^A\sim \rho_{xx}^2$ (see Fig. \ref{fig4}a) while the free system is in a high conductivity regime for $\rho_{xy}^A\sim \rho_{xx}^A$ where $\rho_{xx}^A$ is the longitudinal resistance for the free Hamiltonian $H_0$ (\ref{eq1}) \cite{Ong2010}.
+{Furthermore, we draw the scaling behavior of anomalous Hall resistance $\rho_{xy}^A$ versus the longitudinal resistance $\rho_{xx}$ in Fig. \ref{fig4}.} {The free longitudinal conductance $\rho_{xx}^A$ and the anomalous Hall resistance $\rho_{xy}^A$ are obtained from the free Hamiltonian $H_0$ (\ref{eq1}).
+We find that the relation between $\rho_{xy}^A$ and $\rho_{xx}$ becomes nonlinear (see Fig. \ref{fig4}a), which indicates the nesting multi-${\bf Q}$ cycloid magnetic configuration turns the Weyl semimetal deviates from the high conductivity regime ($\rho_{xy}^A \sim \rho_{xx}^A$, see Fig. \ref{fig4}b) of the free system \cite{Ong2010}.
+This behavior is also consistent with experiments.
+In the Skyrmion phase of SmAlSi, the magnitude of resistivity is of order $10^{-7}\Omega\cdot m$ \cite{Matusiak2025} while the resistivity of a typical Weyl semimetal is about $10^{-8} \Omega\cdot m$ in the low temperature regime \cite{Yang2018}. }